myersm0/WordFrequencyDistributions.jl/README.md

 A `Corpus` may be a single text (the text of a novel, for example) or a collection of documents.
 However, in either case, the words are simply stored as a single homogenous entity, and the document divisions (if any) are not recoverable or of interest.

+An example application is given in `examples/lexical_specialization.jl`, where I show how these concepts could be used to evaluate document clusters from an unsupervised topic modeling scheme.

+## Notation
 Function and field names were chosen as a compromise between fidelity to Baayen's notation in the book, and the goal of having a nice, consistent interface to all the functions.
+I apologize for having violated style conventions by using capitals for some function names (V, N, etc), but otherwise I would have had to impose a very different naming scheme of my own, and that seemed contrary to my goals here.
+So, functions in this package are designed to resemble equations from the book as much as possible.

 The main exception is where the book names something like `V(N)` (where N is the number of tokens in a corpus); in this package, I implement that as `V(c::Corpus)`, where the corpus `c` encapsulates `N`, among other things.

-Also, I apologize for having violated style conventions by using capitals for some function names (V, N, etc), but otherwise I would have had to impose a very different naming scheme of my own invention, and that seemed contrary to my goals here.
-So, functions in this package are designed to resemble formulae from the book as much as possible.
+Another deviation from Baayen's notation is that in cases of interpolation or extrapolation of vocabulary size, Baayen uses N_0 to represent the size of the corpus on which the estimate is conditioned and N for the sample size at which to interpolate or extrapolate.
+Instead, I let `N` keep its original meaning (the number of tokens in a corpus), and I use `t` (for "text time") to denote the point at the text, measured in tokens, at which to interpolate/extrapolate.

-Another deviation from Baayen's notation is in cases where he names things such as the "characteristic constants" Yule's _K_, Simpson's _D_, Zipf size _Z_, etc. I've instead named these functions all `C` for characteristic constant and provided trait-based dispatch to distinguish them, such as `C(::Yule, args...)` and `C(::Simpson, args...)`, etc, to emphasize their similar nature and to reduce the alphabet-soup aspect of the interface somewhat.
+Finally, in cases where Baayen names things such as the "characteristic constants" Yule's _K_, Simpson's _D_, Zipf size _Z_, etc., I've instead named these functions all `C` for characteristic constant and provided trait-based dispatch to distinguish them, such as `C(::Yule, args...)` and `C(::Simpson, args...)`, to emphasize their similar nature and to reduce the alphabet-soup aspect of the interface somewhat.

-An example application is given in `examples/lexical_specialization.jl`, where I show how these concepts could be used to evaluate document clusters from an unsupervised topic modeling scheme.

 ## Usage
 If you have a vector of strings called `text` (e.g. tokenized from a document), constructing a `Corpus` struct is simple: